 A teacher decides to give a pop quiz one day but all of her students refuse to take the quiz thinking that the teacher will call off the quiz.
-She can give only one of these students a detention for skipping the quiz.
-All of the students know each other’s names and if a student knows he/she is getting a detention they take the quiz.

 How can she threaten her students with the single detention so they all take the quiz?

 She tells them that she will give the student who skips the quiz whose name comes first alphabetically a detention.

 This student won't skip because they know they are getting a detention if they do.

 The next person alphabetically will then know that they will get a detention so they won't skip either, and so on.

 General Custer is surrounded by Indians and he's the only cowboy left.

 He finds an old lamp in front of him and rubs it.
 Out pops a genie.
 The genie grants Custer one wish, with a catch.
 He says, "Whatever you wish for, each Indian will get two of the same thing."
 Custer ponders a while and thinks:"If I get a bow and arrow they get two.
 If I get a rifle they get two!"
 He then rubs the bottle again and out pops the genie.
 "Well," the genie asks "have you made up your mind?"

 What did Custer ask for to help him get away?

 It was a Pink Island.
 There were 201 individuals (perfect logicians) lived in the island.
 Among them 100 people were blue eyed people, 100 were green eyed people and the leader was a black eyed one.